 There are 2 main types of HL.
 Each grows in slightly different ways.
 They are:

 - Classic Hodgkin lymphoma, or cHL.
 It is, by far, the most common type.
 There are 4 subtypes of cHL:

 - Nodular sclerosis Hodgkin lymphoma, or NSCHL (most common)

 - Mixed cellularity Hodgkin lymphoma, or MCCHL

 - Lymphocyte-depleted Hodgkin lymphoma (very rare)

 - Nodular lymphocyte-predominant Hodgkin lymphoma, or NLPHL

 Who is at risk for Hodgkin lymphoma?

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

-- Age, as it most often occurs in people in their 20s or in those older than age 55
+- Age.
+(It most often occurs in people in their 20s and 30s or in those older than age 65.)

 - Being a man